 |Temperament||Friendly, Generally Non-aggressive|

-Gouldian Finch Pet care
+Gouldian finch pet care

-These colorful song birds are mostly preferred as pets as they are a delight to watch and be heard.
+These colorful songbirds are mostly preferred as pets as they are a delight to watch and be heard.

 These birds can be housed in cages or aviaries, the former being more preferable.
 Large cages with proper sunlight are needed for them to fly about freely as small enclosures make them stressed, reducing their lifespan and hampering breeding in females.
-The cages, preferably of wrought iron or steel should be about 51cm in length with moderate sized doors to suffice cleaning, feeding and washing.
+The cages, preferably of wrought iron or steel should be about 51cm in length with moderate sized doors to suffice cleaning, feeding, and washing.
 You may place a nest box along with soft wood and branches to serve as a perch.
 If you have an aviary, decorate them with small wooden ladders or swings.
-Being unable to bear cold there should be a provision for a loft or space in the cage to protect them from breeze.
+Being unable to bear cold there should be a provision for a loft or space in the cage to protect them from drafts.

 Paper towels, waxed paper or newspaper should be kept at the bottom of the cage and changed daily.
 It is advisable to avoid sand, walnut shells or corncob to prevent bacterial growth.
 Hay and cotton are recommended as substrates for nest boxes.